chatsdude/Projects/README.md

-# Sales Assistant for Mercedes Benz Electric Vehicles

-- Used llama-index and Cohere Command R+ model.
-- Utilized RAG operations to enrich the knowledge base with data from Mercedes and the company's official website.
-- Scraped up-to-date information from the Mercedes sales website, ensuring access to the latest data on electric vehicles and their capabilities.

-### Demo Video Here

 # Natural Language to Dashboard Engine for Manufacturing Alarms

 This project enables users to ask natural language questions about **alarm events in a manufacturing plant**, and automatically generates relevant **SQL queries**, **aggregations**, and **visual dashboards** — without needing technical expertise.